kairos-io/kairos/CONTRIBUTING.md

 known limitation that can't be addressed, or a bug that has already been fixed in a different way.
 The issue allows us to communicate and figure out if it's worth your time to write a bunch of code for the project.
+If changes are trivial, use the PR message to write why we need the patch, and the motivations behind it.

 ## Step 2: Fork this repository in GitHub